 We are subject to extensive environmental regulation by governmental authorities, including federal and state environmental agencies and/or attorneys general.
 We may incur significant additional costs beyond those currently contemplated to comply with these regulatory requirements.
 If we fail to comply with these regulatory requirements, we could be subject to administrative, civil or criminal liabilities and fines.
 Existing environmental regulations could be revised or reinterpreted, new laws and regulations could be adopted or become applicable to us or our facilities, and future changes in environmental laws and regulations could occur, including potential regulatory and enforcement developments related to air emissions and CCR, all of which could result in significant additional costs beyond those currently contemplated to comply with existing requirements.
 Any of the foregoing could have a material adverse effect on us.
 The EPA has recently finalized or proposed several regulatory actions establishing new requirements for control of certain emissions from sources, including electricity generation facilities.
 In the future, the EPA may also propose and finalize additional regulatory actions that may adversely affect our existing generation facilities or our ability to cost-effectively develop new generation facilities.
 There is no assurance that the currently installed emissions control equipment at our lignite, coal and/ or natural gas-fueled generation facilities will satisfy the requirements under any future EPA or state environmental regulations.
-Some of the recent regulatory actions, such as the EPA's proposed Cross-State Air Pollution Rule Update, the ACE rule and any proposed or future actions to replace the ACE rule, and actions under the Regional Haze program, could require us to install significant additional control equipment, resulting in potentially material costs of compliance for our generation units, including capital expenditures, higher operating and fuel costs and potential production curtailments or plant retirements.
+Some of the recent regulatory actions, such as the EPA's Good Neighbor Plan for the 2015 Ozone NAAQS, May 2023 proposal to regulated GHG emissions that would replace the ACE rule, and actions under the Regional Haze program, could require us to install significant additional control equipment, resulting in potentially material costs of compliance for our generation units, including capital expenditures, higher operating and fuel costs and potential production curtailments or plant retirements.
 These costs or operation impacts could have a material adverse effect on us.